mdu02/gci-OSGeo-WMSTutorial/README.md

 ![](./tutorial-images/new_workspace.png)

 8. Click "Stores" on the left bar, then "Add new Store", then "Shapefile".
-In the file selector, choose the .SHP file that we moved into the container.
+First, give the store a name In the file selector, choose the .SHP file that we moved into the container.
 It will be under the /app directory.
 Access the root of the container from the dropdown in the top left.

 ![](./tutorial-images/shp_location.png)